heyloh/js-studies/README.md

 # 🏆 Mastering JavaScript
-### This is a Javascript studies purpose repository. 📚
+### This is a repository for JavaScript study purposes. 📚

 I've been on an Udemy course about modern web development with Javascript and I plan to bring here everything I'll be learning there.